How Many Miles Should a Beginner Run

 You should also increase your mileage gently—no more than 10% per week—to avoid injury.
 Trust me, you don’t want to deal with an injury early on!

-And if that feels overwhelming, don’t sweat it.
+If that sounds like a lot, don’t stress about it.
 You can begin with a walk/run method, alternating between jogging and walking.

 Just two minutes of jogging and one minute of walking for 30 minutes is a great way to start.
 This approach eases you into running without overdoing it.